 - 1 teaspoon of sugar

-- 3 sprigs of curly parsley, chopped finely
+- 3 sprigs of curly parsley, minced finely

-- 2 fuji apples cut into thin wedges
+- 2 fuji apples, peeled and cut into thin wedges

 - Rub the quails with the lime juice.